-"Limit of quantitation" or "LOQ" - The smallest concentration that produces a quantitative result with acceptable precision and accuracy, as required by data quality objectives.
+"Limit of quantitation" or "LOQ" - Lowest amount of analyte that can be measured with acceptable precision and accuracy as required by data quality objectives.

 "Matrix" - The material to be analyzed, including, but not limited to, ground or surface water, wastewater, drinking water, air, solid waste, soil, tissue, nuclear waste, and hazardous waste.
 For the purposes of establishing a fee structure (WAC 173-50-190(4)), matrices are grouped as follows: